Mohsin711/UK-SME/README.md

 ** WARNING! **
 <br />
 Only run *Reset_temp_csv.py* once until you have not finished that part other wise it will reset the *temp.csv*

+# Step-4
+Run *Google_URL_extractor.py* to extract the URL of the companies using name